trozware/troz.net-2025/src/post/2025/eleventy.md

 Tags were better handled in Hugo, but I haven't finished exploring different ways to do them in Eleventy.

 Hugo has a draft server mode that includes posts marked as draft.
-My collections exclude draft posts os I need to toggle them when writing, but I expect I can get around this using environment settings.
+My collections exclude draft posts so I have to toggle this setting when writing, but I expect I can get around this using environment settings.

 It was easy to generate a table of contents for a post in Hugo as it automatically made all headers into anchor links.
 I had to fix this manually for the existing posts with a ToC.